You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 Bleeding or spotting

-- Call your doctor immediately if this occurs during the cycle.
+- Call your doctor immediately if bleeding or spotting occurs during the cycle.

 - Light bleeding or spotting after an egg retrieval is normal.
 Heavy bleeding is not.